Company's Profile

 Precedents

-The precedent “sentencing via video conference at a military court” which states the first time that even when a military matter is at hand, it is possible to sentence defendants, even if they are abroad, like in criminal proceedings.
+The precedent “sentencing via video conference at a military court” states the first time that even when a military matter is at hand, it is possible to sentence defendants, even if they are abroad, like in criminal proceedings.
 The soldier in question was in South America during a trip at the time of his trial.
 The military prosecution claimed that it’s not possible to sentence him without his presence in court, yet the three judges’ court accepted the military advocate’s claims, Adv.
 Kobi Ben Shaya, that it can be done using Skype visual conferencing, and sentenced the soldier without his presence in court.

-Vision, Perception, Belief, and Insistence
+Vision, Perception, Belief and Insistence

 Kobi Ben Shaya law firm regards every case as if it was its first and last case.
 The firm believes that everything should be done for the client in order to achieve the best possible outcome for them while being honest with them at all times, even when the truth is hard to hear.
 Every client is perceived as a family member, for whom everything is done, fighting for them day and night.
-The choice of serving as a criminal lawyer stems from Adv.
+The choice of serving as a criminal lawyer, stems from Adv.
 Kobi Ben Shaya’s perception that harsh punishment will not solve or reduce crime.
-It is rather the education, which will make the difference.
+It is rather education which will make the difference.

 You may also like